anon-blue/anon.blue/README.txt

-BITCH I FUCH YOU         WGAT=ASDWEAFDSAFSADFFDSGSDFGFW
+BITCH I FUCH YOU FUCK YOU FUCK YOU FUCK YOU FUCK YOU FUCK YOU FUCK YOU